jaredkrinke/log/content/posts/static-site-generators/zola.md

 ## Templates
 My experience with static site generators until recently was all home-built stuff, so I don't have any experience with standard template languages like Tera, Jinja, or Liquid.
 I like to think my fresh eyes let me accurately grade the ergonomics of template languages for career developers.

 So far, (as with Hugo's templates) I don't like what I see.
 The syntax is incredibly ugly and verbose.
-Here's how you mark an input to a template (I was hoping for something more like this JavaScript's template literal syntax):
+Here's how you mark an input to a template (I was hoping for something more like JavaScript's template literal syntax):

 ```jinja
 {% block content %}{% endblock %}